 Throughout the book, the authors pause at intervals to reveal their thoughts and feelings, either as reflections in the moment or afterwards, and they invite the reader to do the same.
 Their detailed analysis will allow you to understand why particular decisions might be made, and how you can overcome similar predicaments using the tools of reflective practice.
 Annotated further readings lists and a glossary of terms offer further resources for study.

-The realities of child protection social work can intimidating for even the most seasoned practitioners.
+The realities of child protection social work can be intimidating for even the most seasoned practitioners.
 This book is designed to empower both students and qualified professionals to practise safely, responsibly and confidently.